Charles Roehl: Other activity

 Roehl also participated in the city's social life.
 In 1899, he became a treasurer for the Fraternal Order of Eagles filial, named New Whatcom Eyrie No. 31.

 Personal life, family and death

-Roehl married Emma Hull in December of 1889.
+Roehl married Emma Hull in December 1889.
 She was a daughter of Nathan Hull, one of the pioneers of eastern Oregon and a fruit grower who later lived in suburbs of Los Angeles, California.

 The Roehls had a son, William F. Roehl, was educated in the schools of Bellingham, Washington, and graduated from Gonzaga College in Spokane.
 Later, he was appointed a Naval Academy student in Annapolis, Maryland by U. S. Senator Piles.
 He graduated as ensign in May 1914, and later was promoted to lieutenant.
 He served in a number of different places, including Mexican, Central American, and European waters.
 In 1921, he was a chief engineer on the dreadnought New York, choosing this career over the position of an instructor in his alma mater.

 Charles Roehl died on September 19, 1927, in Bellingham, Washington at the age of 70.